calebjenkins/FakeAuth/README.md

 ### Not for - FakeAuth can not be used in production
 - Do not use FakeAuth in a production enviroment
-- FakeAUth will only work on http://localhost/ - it's intededed to be a developent tool.
+- FakeAuth will only work on http://localhost/ - it's intended to be a development tool.
-- You will want to transition to an actual OAth / Claims provider before you go to Production, starting with Fake Auth, can help you establish and document which claims your application will rely on.
+- You will want to transition to an actual OAuth / Claims provider before you go to Production.
+Starting with Fake Auth can help you establish and document which claims your application will rely on.